 State and federal laws prohibit employers from retaliating against employers who file complaints about sexual harassment, ethical violations, or criminal activity.
 Employees are also protected if they decide to file a lawsuit against their employer for any of the aforementioned incidents.
-A Woodland Hills retaliation attorney from JML Law can investigate your claim of retaliation, provide an honest assessment of your case, and make recommendations for your legal options.
+A Woodland Hills retaliation attorney from JML Law, A Professional Law Corporation can investigate your claim of retaliation, provide an honest assessment of your case, and make recommendations for your legal options.
 You should not fear for your job if sexually harassed or discriminated against at work and you decide to file a complaint.

 Employees Are a Protected Class